Transition to Parenting

-The Transition to Parenting program is a FREE, 9-week, group-based Cognitive Behavioural Therapy (CBT) program for pregnant and postpartum individuals with babies up to 18 months of age.
-It is for mothers who have been feeling one or more of the following: depressed, sad, anxious, worried, angry or overwhelmed.
+The Transition to Parenting program is a FREE, nine-week, group-based Cognitive Behavioural Therapy (CBT) program for pregnant and parenting mothers with babies up to 18 months of age.
+It is for moms who have been feeling one or more of the following: depressed, sad, anxious, worried, angry or overwhelmed.

-During this nine-week series participants will meet in a virtual group setting with a public health nurse and learn skills to help reduce symptoms of depression and anxiety by changing thoughts, feelings and behaviours.
+During this nine-week series led by registered nurses, participants will learn skills to help reduce symptoms of depression and anxiety by changing thoughts, feelings and behaviours.
 Participants will receive a workbook with information and skill building activities to do each week.
 The program and workbook are offered in English.

 Treating depression and anxiety in pregnancy and parenting supports baby's healthy brain development and life-long physical and mental health.